Bullet Journal FAQ

 Can I bullet Journal if I am not creative?

-No. It is wrong to assume that you need to be creative to start a bullet journal.
+Yes.
+It is wrong to assume that you need to be creative to start a bullet journal.
 In fact, the original system itself is fairly clean and minimalist.
 You don’t need fancy headers, doodles or anything like that if that isn’t you!

 How do I setup a minimalist bullet journal?